-2 Pretax earnings are earnings before income taxes, excluding the effect of acquisitions, divestitures, accounting changes, restructuring, or other special charges or extraordinary items excluded by the Compensation Committee.
+Pretax earnings are earnings before income taxes, excluding the effect of acquisitions, divestitures, accounting changes, restructuring, or other special charges or extraordinary items excluded by the Compensation Committee.
 Pretax earnings for 2016 exclude restructuring and impairment costs, organizational transformation costs, and debt extinguishment and other costs.

-3 2016 revenue performance fell between threshold and target, resulting in a 68% payout on this measure.
-2016 pretax earnings performance was between threshold and target, resulting in a 68% payout.
+2016 revenue performance fell between threshold and target, resulting in a 68% payout.
+2016 revenue performance fell between threshold and target, resulting in a 68% payout.